Carl Melles

 Carl Melles (born Melles Károly; 15 July 1926 – 25 April 2004) was an Austrian orchestral conductor of Hungarian descent.

 Personal life

 He married Hungarian noblewoman Judith von Rohonczy (1929–2001), daughter of an actress, Ila Lóth.
-They are parents of actress Sunnyi Melles, who is married to Prince Peter zu Sayn-Wittgenstein-Sayn.
+They are parents of an actress Sunnyi Melles, who is married to Prince Peter zu Sayn-Wittgenstein-Sayn.

 Work

 He conducted Wagner's Tannhauser at the 1966 Bayreuth Festival.